Tribometer

-A tribotester is the general name given to a machine or device used to perform tests and simulations of wear, friction and lubrication which are the subject of the study of tribology.
-Often tribotesters are extremely specific in their function and are fabricated by manufacturers who desire to test and analyze the long-term performance of their products.
-An example is that of orthopedic implant manufacturers who have spent considerable sums of money to develop tribotesters that accurately reproduce the motions and forces that occur in human hip joints so that they can perform accelerated wear tests of their products.
+Tribotester is the general name given to a machine or device used to perform tests and simulations of wear, friction and lubrication, which are the subject of the study of tribology.
+Often tribotesters are very specific in their function, fabricated by manufacturers to test and analyze the long-term performance of their products.
+An example is orthopedic implant manufacturers, who develop tribotesters to accurately reproduce the motions and forces that occur in human hip joints for accelerated wear tests.

 Theory

 A simple tribometer is described by a hanging mass and a mass resting on a horizontal surface, connected to each other via a string and pulley.
 The coefficient of friction, μ, when the system is stationary, is determined by increasing the hanging mass until the moment that the resting mass begins to slide.
 Then using the general equation for friction force: